Stirling Macedonia FC: 2019-2023: Becoming Stirling Macedonia again, 2021 State League One Champions, 2023 NPL Champions

 In 2019, the National Club Identity Policy that had forced the club to change its name to Stirling Lions was revoked, and the club announced a return to the original name of Stirling Macedonia for the 2021 season.

-In their first season since the return to the name of Stirling Macedonia, the club won the State League 1 and achieved promotion back into the NPL after their relegation in the 2019 season.
-In their first season back in the top flight, Stirling challenged for the league title up until the last day of the season, but were defeated by Sorrento FC on the final matchday of the season, allowing Floreat Athena to win the league.
-Stirling's 2022 Top 4 Cup campaign began against Sorrento FC, but they were eliminated after a 2-0 defeat.
+Stirling would charge to promotion in 2021, dominating the State League 1 and returning to the top flight.
+In their first season back in the top flight, Stirling challenged for the league title up until the last day of the season, but were defeated by Sorrento FC on the final matchday of the season, allowing Floreat Athena to win the league and Perth RedStar to finish as runners-up.
+Stirling would exit the Top 4 Cup in the first week, but the signs were there- they were ready to make an impact next season.